karamfilovs/barebone/README.md

-Barebone project to be extended for specific needs Enjoy!
+Bare bone project to be extended for specific needs

 Pragmatic Team